spacecolonyone/MarsCityState/README.md

 - protection from radiation
 - sunlight

-## Minimum set of services

-- air conditioning
-- water
-- heating
-- food
-- waste management

-Diagram:
- - Citizens pays Governor for housing.
-Governor gives regulation of services.
- - Service companies give services to citizens.
-Service companies receive subscription fees from citizens.
- - Service companies give tax to governor.
-Governor gives service platform and access to citizens.

-The governer of the city will act as a platform for the service companies to serve people.
-The governor will maintain the infrastructure and regulate the service companies to make sure they can ensure their services and not risk lives.

-Minimum set of services

-# Modular infrastruture

 ```
 Description of blocks
 Simulation of evolution of city - moving neighborhoods
 Simulation of logistics in
 ```

-# Amenities

 ------------------------